-Like some of you reading the Prepper Journal, I have long wanted the ‘Prepper dream’ of a large tract of mostly wooded land, complete with a large stream or river gently rolling through the property.
+Like some of you reading the Prepper Journal, I have long wanted the ‘Prepper dream’ of the ability to go off grid.
+To own a large tract of mostly wooded land, complete with a large stream or river gently rolling through the property.
 In this imaginary paradise full of wild game and fertile soil, I would set up my modest log cabin complete with all the amenities (underground man cave/survival bunker) that we could purchase or build which would allow us to go off grid and be able to live as self-reliant as possible.
 Naturally I roll up to my homestead in the woods in my brand new Devolro Tundra, complete with Realtree paint job – family in tow, breathe in the fresh air and smile with contentment.

 For me, those dreams are on hold, but definitely not forgotten.

-There are those who are searching right now for the perfect piece of land and who may have already made plans to move their family, but for the large majority of the rest of us, this is simply not possible.
+There are those who are searching right now for the perfect piece of land to go off grid and who may have already made plans to move their family.
+For the large majority of the rest of us, this is simply not possible.
 Oh, I know there are those out there who will say anything is possible if you just put your mind and priorities to it and I agree that there is truth in that saying.
-Maybe I should say that it is far too much trouble now for me to do what is necessary to move, for a lot of factors I won’t get into in this post.
+Maybe I should say that it is far too much trouble now for me to do what is necessary to go off grid, for a lot of factors I won’t get into in this post.
 I did want to discuss going off grid from another standpoint though and that is from the perspective of events or circumstances out of our control.

 What if you don’t get to choose when you go off grid.
 What if the grid suddenly up and leaves you without so much as a dear John letter?
 For those of us who have dreamed of that self-reliant way of life by that picturesque cabin in the forest, our reality could be our suburban homes are rendered Grid-less in some future disaster and when that happens, will you have what it takes to live off the grid?